Fossa Method

 1. Start with observation, not explanation

-The most common mistake is to explain a phenomenon before it has been properly described.
+The most common mistake is explaining a phenomenon before it has been properly described.

 2. Do not confuse description with cause